ajtock/NGS_intro_Cambridge_SysBio/README.md

 ### Exercise 3

 Based on the options listed above and the [Cutadapt user guide](https://cutadapt.readthedocs.io/en/stable/guide.html#), write a Cutadapt command that will remove:
-1. bases with Phred quality scores < 20 (ASCII_BASE 33) at the 3’ end of each read, as we have observed in the FastQC reports that base quality tends to degrade towards the 3’ ends of these reads, which is a general feature of Illumina reads
+1. bases with Phred quality scores < 20 ([ASCII_BASE=33](https://drive5.com/usearch/manual/quality_score.html)) at the 3’ end of each read, as we have observed in the FastQC reports that base quality tends to degrade towards the 3’ ends of these reads, which is a general feature of Illumina reads
 2. sequences that match a minimum of 4 consecutive bases in Illumina TruSeq adapters (Cutadapt will also remove any bases following [3’ of] a read–adapter match)
 3. reads shorted than 30 bases, which will improve alignment performance as the shorter the sequence, the greater the chance that it will align to multiple locations in a reference genome